UbiquityRobotics/learn/ix_quick_start.md

 The robot has its own network (called an access point) that enables you to do several interesting things without needing to connect to your local network.

+### Warning

+The Magni robot is strong, fast, and heavy.
+Initially, run it on blocks with the wheels free, or on the floor where it can't hurt anyone or anything if it surprises you.
+NOT ON A TABLE TOP.

+#### Quick Start

 1. [Unboxing, putting in batteries and charging them](unboxing)
 2. [How to drive with optional logitech controller](logitech)
 3. [Control the robot by voice using Robot Commander on an Android phone or workstation](robot_commander)